Analog Science Fiction and Fact: Bibliographic details

+Circulation figures

 Overseas editions

 A British edition published by Atlas Publishing and Distributing Company ran from August 1939 until August 1963, initially in pulp format, switching to digest from November 1953.
 The pulp issues began at 96 pages, then dropped to 80 pages with the March 1940 issue, and to 64 pages in December that year.
 All the digest issues were 128 pages long.
 The price was 9d until October 1953; thereafter it was 1/6 until February 1961, and 2/6 until the end of the run.
 The material in the British editions was selected from the U.S. issues, most stories coming from a single U.S. number, and other stories picked from earlier or later issues to fill the magazine.
 The covers were usually repainted from the American originals.

 An Italian magazine, Scienza Fantastica, published seven issues from April 1952 to March 1953, the contents drawn mostly from Astounding, along with some original stories.
 The editor was Lionello Torossi, and the publisher was Editrice Krator.
 Another Italian edition, called Analog Fantascienza, was published by Phoenix Enterprise in 1994/1995, for a total of five issues.
 Danish publisher Skrifola produced six issues of Planetmagazinet in 1958; it carried reprints, mostly from Astounding, and was edited by Knud Erik Andersen.

 A German anthology series of recent 1980s stories from Analog was published in eight volumes by Pabel-Moewig Verlag from October 1981 up to June 1984.